benkeser/slapnap/slapnap_documentation.md

 When this command is executed, messages will print to indicate the progress of the container.
 The first message will report the name of the log file, which will appear in `/path/to/local/dir`.
 The container will then compile an analytic data set from the CATNAP database for the default antibody (VRC01), train the default learner (random forest) for the default outcomes (`ic50` and `sens`), evaluate its performance using two-fold (default for `nfolds`) cross-validation, and compile a report detailing the results, and place the compiled report in `path/to/local/dir`.

-## Viewing results in a web browser
+## Viewing results in a web browser {sec:webbrowse}

-To have the results viewable in a web browser execute the following command.
+To have the results viewable in a web browser execute the following command (note the use of `\` to break the `bash` command over multiple lines).

 ```bash